pragatiunna/License-Plate-Number-Detection/README.md

 ![image](https://user-images.githubusercontent.com/85444229/121062438-b3eb2300-c7e2-11eb-9ac9-bc2dffc0c6be.png)

 ## Hyperparameter Tuning
+Hyperparameter optimization or tuning is the problem of choosing a set of optimal hyperparameters for a learning algorithm.
+A hyperparameter is a parameter whose value is used to control the learning process.
-We performed hyperparameter tuning on the parameters dropout rate, optimizer and learning rate using Grid Search.
+We performed hyperparameter tuning in the CNN model on the parameters dropout rate, optimizer and learning rate using Grid Search.

 ![image](https://user-images.githubusercontent.com/85444229/121062753-1e03c800-c7e3-11eb-89c3-d1453b65869c.png)